 Use: For Staying Up To Date With the Latest News & Views

 It is important for bloggers to stay up to date with the latest news and events surrounding the topic they write about.
-Social media services such as Twitter and Facebook has changed the way that people get information, however I do not believe it is a practical way to stay informed as they report new articles instantly.
+Social media services such as Twitter and Facebook have changed the way that people get information, however, I do not believe it is a practical way to stay informed as they report new articles instantly.
 Therefore, it is easy for important news articles to get lost in the mix.

 Newsreaders are a much better way to read content from dozens of websites.
 I have used it for years to check the latest articles on important news-breaking websites.
 The upcoming closure of Google Reader on July 1 2013 has seen many more people turn to NetVibes to stay up to date with content websites.